-In this episode, David and Amanda will share their experience with outsourcing and with the virtual assistants and how it helps with your business.
-But first, let us know things about our guest today.
+The Boost Hospitality Podcast is back for another season!
+And we are now in Season 6.
+And this time, we are currently on the third episode of season six!In this episode, David and Amanda will share their experience with outsourcing and with the virtual assistants and how it helps with your business.
+But first, let us know things about our guests for today.

 David and Amanda

-These two guests that I’ve known and followed for a while on the world of social media, they do so much when it comes to service accommodation and not only getting people get started but as well how to outsource and what I believe is such a powerful thing.
+These two guests that I’ve known and followed for a while in the world of social media, they do so much when it comes to service accommodation and not only getting people to get started but as well how to outsource and what I believe is such a powerful thing.
 David and Amanda of SA Angels.

 That’s when they started to outsource and look for a virtual assistant to help them run their businesses.

-What is VA and Outsourcing?
+What are VAs and Outsourcing?

-So the first time we outsourced was, I think it was when we were doing the purchase, when we used UpWork, to go and find people to do jobs.
+So the first time we outsourced was, I think it was when we were making the purchase, when we used UpWork, to go and find people to do jobs.
 And that’s how we met Anna from Montenegro.
 And she still works for us now.

-With the internet being just so easily, readily available, now you’re able to hire a member or staff, you don’t have to hire somebody from the local area.
+With the internet being just so quickly, readily available, now you’re able to hire a member or a staff, you don’t have to hire somebody from the local area.
 Again, you couldn’t do which is all well and good, but you may not get the right person for what you need.

-And with the countries like the Philippines and India, where I mean, like the state of living in the state of pay is so less so if you for takes loads of boxes for yourself, you can find a quality member of staff that can do the tasks that you need.
+And with the countries like the Philippines and India, where I mean, like the state of living in the state of pay is so less so if you take loads of boxes for yourself, you can find a quality member of staff that can do the tasks that you need.
 And then for them, they can get a wage and additional job satisfaction.

 Having somebody in charge of payments and dealing with guests is scary.
 So what would you recommend to somebody?